 When Knee Pain May Mean Arthritis

-Juvenile arthritis is the term used to describe arthritis conditions that affect children age 16 years old or younger.
+Juvenile arthritis is the term used to describe types of arthritis that affect children age 16 years old or younger.
 There are several types of juvenile arthritis that cause knee pain and swelling.

 Stay in the Know.
 Live in the Yes.

-Join the Live Yes!
-Arthritis Network.
-Tell us a little about yourself and you will receive emails packed with the latest information and resources to live your best life and connect with others.
+Get involved with the arthritis community.
+Tell us a little about yourself and, based on your interests, you’ll receive emails packed with the latest information and resources to live your best life and connect with others.